tagview/javascript-style-guide/README.md

 ## Comments

-Use `//` for single line comments, and always put a newline before then.
+Use `//` for single line comments, and always put a newline above them.

 ```javascript
 // Bad